signavio/tech-blog/_posts/2017-08-10-kotlin-dropwizard-jooq-guice.md

 I decided to give myself a few hours a week over the period of a month to see if Kotlin would win me over.
 The result was obvious pretty fast: I find it a joy to work in Kotlin.

-## Summarising interesting language features
+## Interesting language features

-Interoperability with Java: you can dip your toe very gently into the Kotlin pool as it is trivial to call and use Java code in Kotlin and vice versa.
+Interoperability with Java: you can dip your toe gently into the Kotlin pool as it is trivial to call and use Java code in Kotlin and vice versa.
 You simply have a Kotlin source folder alongside your Java, IntelliJ will even convert Java code into Kotlin for you!

 ![intellij convert](../2017/convertKotlin.png)